lmitechnologies/Gadget_Inspection_Template/pipeline/how-to.md

 This is the most involved method.
 It follows a clear sequence: initialize, get data, predict, and format results.

 ### 6.1.
 Initialize and Get Inputs
 Always start by calling `self.init_results()` to get a clean result dictionary for the current run.
-Then, extract your image data from the `inputs` dictionary.
+Then, extract your image data from `inputs` dictionary.

 ```python
     @torch.inference_mode()